vkurpmax/Manipulator-Robot/LOG.md

 - I found problem that using dynamixel shield.
 There was problem with my power supply.
 The voltage was not 12V through TTL pin on Dynamixel shield even though the supply voltage was 12V.
 - I also found problem that the baudrate, protocol, and ID was not right.
 - I did scanning the dynamixel first to know baudrate, protocol, and ID using U2D2 and software Dynamixel Wizard 2.0.

+## 20230306
+- I bought 4 pin connectors and assembled it to 4 pin jumper wires.
+So it will be female jumper wires to female connector.
+I will use it for my UART (from U2D2/Dynamixel Shield) to USB TTL.